-As I approached Mission San Francisco Solano after a week of driving the El Camino Real and visiting all of the California Missions, I was weary to see how the final one on my journey would be.
-This mission was the last of the 21 missions to be founded, and it has a special place as the northernmost of the California Missions.
-It is run by the state parks now though just like La Purisima in Lompoc was.
+As I approached Mission San Francisco Solano, after a week of driving the El Camino Real and visiting all of the California Missions, I was wary of seeing how the final mission on my journey would be.
+This mission was the last of the 21 missions to be founded, and it holds a special place as the northernmost California Mission.
+It is run by the state parks system now, just like La Purisima in Lompoc was.
 I am glad to say that it was a fitting end to the trail and a beautiful yet small mission, here are all the details so you can visit it yourself.

 - Cost: $3